-- Legacy sweep: Use if you need a very long sweep.
-If you turn this on, you can use an older implementation of the sine sweep, which can produce sweeps up to 300 sec. - Output Device: Choose which output and sampling rate you are using for the measurements.
+- Output Device: Choose which output and sampling rate you are using for the measurements.
 This output needs to be connected to your speakers or sound source.
-The sampling rate is often controlled by the hardware used. - Input Device: Choose the input device for the measurements.
+The sampling rate is often controlled by the hardware used.
+You also have the possibility of adding an inverse filter in order to compensate for the frequency response of the source.
+See in Appendix F how to obtain an inverse filter for your device. - Input Device: Choose the input device for the measurements.
 The input device needs to be connected to (or be itself) the microphone.
+You can also specify an inverse filter to compensate for the frequency response of the microphone.
+See in Appendix F how to obtain an inverse filter for your device.
 The input can contain more than one channel.
-If that is the case, the following input types are available: - o Individual channels: each channel is saved as a separate impulse response measurement. - Omni and Figure of 8 (2 channels): channel 1 is an omnidirectional microphone and channel 2 is a Figure of 8 microphone. - Binaural (2 channels): the two channels are measured on both ears of a dummy head. - First Order Ambisonics (4 channels): It reads the four B-format channels W, X, Y, Z (FuMa convention), already encoded by the recording device.
-Measurements with more than one channel yield extra spatial information on the measurements, such as the spatial parameters LF80 and LFC80 (Omni and Figure of 8, First - measurements, such as the spatial parameters LF80 and LFC80 (Omni and Figure of 8, First Order Ambisonics).
-The omnidirectional channel is sufficient in order to calculate parameters such as EDT, T30, SPL, C50, C80 etc. - Calibration: Here you can choose a calibration file, if you have one, to add to the measurements directly.
-All calibration files are stored by default inside the Application data>Calibrations folder.
-Only for backup purposes you can access this folder by choosing Options>Explore Application data folder. - Sweep Slope: You can choose the slope type of the sine-sweep.
-The White(Linear) sweep has frequency energy spread equivalent to white noise and the spectrum is a line in logarithmic axis.
-The Pink (Exponential) sweep has frequency energy spread equivalent to pink noise and the spectrum is an exponential curve.
-In other words, the Pink sweep provides longer playback time for low frequencies, thus more energy at this range, while the White sweep provides longer playback time at mid and high frequencies.
-For most room acoustic measurements, the Pink (Exponential) sweep is preferred against the White(Linear) sweep.
-On the other hand, White(Linear) may be preferable in measurements of sound transmission between rooms, because partitions often provide attenuation at high frequencies.
-You can also make a manual slope, by choosing Manual and specifying the Spectrum slope in the dB/Octave box.
+If that is the case, the following input types are available: - o Individual channels: each channel is saved as a separate impulse response measurement. - Omni and Figure of 8 (2 channels): channel 1 is an omnidirectional microphone and channel 2 is a Figure of 8 microphone. - o Binaural (2 channels): the two channels are measured on both ears of a dummy head. - o First Order Ambisonics (4 channels): It reads the four B-format channels W, X, Y, Z (FuMa convention), already encoded by the recording device.
+Measurements with more than one channel yield extra spatial information on the measurements, such as the spatial parameters LF80 and LFC80 and Lj (Omni and Figure of 8, First Order Ambisonics).
+The omnidirectional channel is sufficient in order to calculate parameters such as EDT, T30, SPL, C50, C80 etc.